mageni/.github/profile/README.md

 ### Free, forever free.

 Mageni does not sells the open source software.
 This software is, and always will be, free and open source.

-## Disclaimer

-Mageni did not obtain this code from reverse engineering.
-All source code is and was publicly available under <a href="https://opensource.org/licenses/alphabetical">open-source licenses</a>

 <!--